waqarabbas123/Simple-Quiz-Example-of-JS/README.md

 #__simple quiz

-Using the logic of javascript i can make a simple quiz . using bootsrap for adding some style on it. mostly focus on javascript because we focus on javascript logic on it.
+Using the concept of javascript i can make a simple quiz .
+Adding bootstrap for add some styles in our project.
+Mostly we can use the logic of javascript in it.